kosma/coolscan-mods/README.md

 This project aims to extend old and unsupported Nikon Coolscan scanners.
-Currently it allows owners of those scanners to unlock the ability to scan full film rolls (using SA-30) and batch scan slides (using SF-210).
+Currently it allows owners of those scanners to unlock the ability to scan full film rolls (using SA-30) and batch scan slides (using SF-210) on Nikon Coolscan LS-40 and LS-50 (known as Coolscan IV and Coolscan V in some markets).

 Why?
 Because Nikon artificially crippled the LS-40 and LS-50 by removing the ability to batch-scan, for no reason other than corporate greed and